atelierbram/Base2Tone/README.md

 Base2Tone is based on [DuoTone themes](http://simurai.com/projects/2016/01/01/duotone-themes) by [Simurai](http://simurai.com/) for Atom.

-> It <strong>tones down</strong> less important parts (like punctuation and brackets) and highlights only the <strong>important</strong> ones.
-This leads to a more calm color scheme, but still lets you find the stuff you’re looking for.
+> “DuoTone themes use only 2 hues (7 shades in total).
+It __tones down__ less important parts (like punctuation and brackets) and highlights only the __important__ ones.
+This leads to a more calm color scheme, but still lets you find the stuff you're looking for.”

 ## Applications
 This repository is like an umbrella over these dedicated repositories for generating syntax-highlighting themes: